The expert guide to creating great content briefs

 Word count: 2000 words.

-External links: Please include relevant links to external recourses.
+External links: Please include 10 external links.

 Outline: